Dream Weavers

 Artisans

-Graduates from Sweden’s top weaving schools and trained in the tradition of the Märta Måås Fjetterström studio, the artisan weavers are unique bearers of a century-long chain of knowledge.
+Graduates of Sweden’s leading weaving schools and trained in the tradition of the Märta Måås-Fjetterström studio, our artisan weavers are the custodians of a nearly century-long chain of knowledge.

 Gron_ang_m_v_b_MMF_skisser_1982_1-1.jpg